robcarver17/pysystemtrade/docs/data.md

 It's important to be clear where data is coming from, and where it is going to, during the initialisation process.
 Once we're actually running, the main storage will usually be in MongoDB (for production and possibly simulation).

-For simulation we could just use the provided CSV files (1), and this is the default for how the backtesting part of pysystemtrade works, since you probably don't want to start down the road of building up your data stack before you've even tested out any ideas.
+For simulation, we could just use the provided CSV files (1), and this is the default for how the backtesting part of pysystemtrade works, since you probably don't want to start down the road of building up your data stack before you've even tested out any ideas.
 I don't advise using CSV files for production - it won't work.
 As we'll see later, you can use MongoDB data for simulation and production.

-Hence there are five possible use cases:
+Hence, there are five possible use cases:

 - You are happy to use the stale shipped CSV files data and are only backtesting.
 You don't need to do any of this!
 - You want to update the CSV data used for backtests that is shipped with pysystemtrade